-Technology plays a critical role in the College's educational mission and to sustain it the following replacement plan is recommended to ensure that computers and other technology on campus remains up-to-date.
+Technology plays a critical role in the College's educational mission and to sustain it the following replacement plan is recommended to ensure that computers and other technology on campus remain up-to-date.

 - a.
-Standard Office Technology: This category includes all faculty and staff workstations, laptops, and tablets, printers, etc. The computers in this category will generally be configured to run office software, such as word processing and spreadsheets.
-It is recommended that all standard office technology be replaced every four(4) years. - b.
-A/V Systems and Equipment: Items in this category include A/V projectors, Displays, Media Switching/Management Systems, large format displays, web conferencing, and audio, control, and lighting systems.
-The replacement lifecycle is between 3-5 years. - c.
-Special use items: This category includes specialized equipment, such as large screen multimedia computers, internet servers, and switches, or other unique configurations.
-The replacement for these items will be evaluated on a case by case basis, with no standard replacement period, although a lifecycle between 3-5 years is expected. - d.
+Standard Office Technology: This category includes all faculty and staff workstations, lap-tops, and tablets as well as computer peripheral devices, such as a keyboard, mouse, scan-ner, printer, etc. The computers in this category will generally be configured to run office software, such as word processing and spreadsheets.
+It is recommended that all standard office technology be replaced every fur(4) years. - b.
+Special Use Items: Items in this category would include specialized equipment, such as large screen multimedia computers, internet servers and switches, projectors, digital signage, video displays, automation servers, or other unique configurations.
+The replacement cycle for these items will be evaluated on a case-by-case basis, with no standard replacement pe-riod, although a life-cycle of between 3-5 years is expected. - c.
 Replacements Out of Cycle: Faculty and staff workstation replacements before this four-year period are permissible, if either of the following conditions is met: - i.
 The workstation is out of warranty and repair is not feasible; or - ii.
-There is adequate justification that the workstation does not meet the require-ments for the user's job. - e.
+There is adequate justification that the workstation does not meet the require-ments for the user's job. - d.
 Requests for Replacements Out of Cycle: Requests for workstation replacements outside of the four-year refresh cycle must be submitted in writing utilizing the Technology Request Form.
 These requests should identify the workstation user, as well as the justification for the replacement.